 F. Individuals are able to have visitors of their choosing at any time and are able to socialize with whomever they choose (including romantic relationships); and

-G. The setting is physically accessible to the individual, and the individual has unrestricted access to all common areas of setting, including access to typical facilities in the home (kitchen, dining area, laundry, comfortable seating in shared areas).
+G. The setting is physically accessible to the individual, and the individual has unrestricted access to all common areas, including areas such as the bathroom, kitchen, dining area, and comfortable seating in shared areas.
+If the individual wishes to do laundry and their home has laundry machines, the individual has physical access to those machines.

 Provider-Owned or -Controlled Nonresidential Settings must have all of the qualities of and protect all of the same individual rights as Provider-Owned or -Controlled Residential Settings, as listed above, other than Requirement A relating to a lease or other written agreement providing protections against eviction and Requirement B relating to privacy in one’s living/sleeping unit, subject to the rights modification process in Rule CCC.

-Provider-Owned or -Controlled Nonresidential Settings must afford individuals privacy in changing areas and a lockable place for belongings, with only appropriate staff having keys to such doors and storage areas.
+Provider-Owned or -Controlled Nonresidential Settings must afford individuals privacy in changing areas and a lockable place for belongings, with only the individuals and appropriate staff/contractors having keys to such doors and storage areas.

 This Rule BBB does not require Nonresidential Settings to provide food if they are not already required to do so under other authorities.
 This Rule BBB does require Nonresidential Settings to ensure that individuals have access to their own food at any time.